inkfarer/ipl-overlay-controls/docs/index.md

 # ipl-overlay-controls

-Welcome to the ipl-overlay-controls wiki!
+Welcome to the ipl-overlay-controls documentation!

 ipl-overlay-controls is used by Inkling Performance Labs to control Splatoon tournament graphics.
 It has many features to automate or simplify the tasks a broadcaster will encounter during a Splatoon tournament stream.